Biiinggg/KillStreakPlugin/README.md

 TODO:

-!!!Change the Killstreaks to players not entitys!!!

-1. Add permissions and a /set kills|deaths|streak commands

-2. Add a "new highest streak" feature
+1. Add a "new highest streak" feature

-3. Add rewards for getting certain streaks
+2. Add rewards for getting certain streaks